UNF Writing Center Frequently Asked Questions

 Because our staff are not editors or proofreaders, we do not permit students to drop off or email their documents for comments or corrections.
 Instead, our writing consultants offer learning sessions in which students use their writing to practice improving their writing skills and practices.
 This kind of work is collaborative and requires both the writer and the writing consultant to work in real time and offers writers the opportunity to ask questions and gain hands-on practice.

 Yes, our Writing Center consultants work with all students and are trained to support students across a variety of different learning modalities.
 If a student requires accommodations for a writing consultation, they can let us know when they schedule their consultation online.
 This request will be kept confidential.

-For Deaf and Hard of Hearing students, please schedule your consultation and then reach out to the UNF Disability Resource Center to request an interpreter to attend your consultation.
+For Deaf and Hard of Hearing students, please schedule your consultation and then reach out to the UNF Student Accessibility Services to request an interpreter to attend your consultation.